estimateone/.github/.github/pull_request_template.md

 What this PR changes

+## Modules changed

+What are the modules changed in this PR?

+This the "unit" or "system-under-test" of a unit test.

 ## Usage

-*Optional* How is the thing used, if required
+[_Optional_] How is the thing used, if required

 ## Clarifications

-*Optional* Anything of importance that will be useful for reviewers or future developers, if appropriate
+[_Optional_] Anything of importance that will be useful for reviewers or future developers, if appropriate

 ## Screenshots

-*Optional* Screenshots of relevant changes in UI
+[_Optional_] Screenshots of relevant changes in UI

 ## Resources

-*Optional* Links to external/internal resources or related PR's, if required
+[_Optional_] Links to external/internal resources or related PR's, if required